 Permanent Make-up is most often called permanent cosmetics, but also includes various other names such as derma-pigmentation, derma-graphics, micro-pigmentation, micro-pigment implantation and cosmetic tattooing; the latter being the most appropriate and accurate, since permanent make-up is basically tattooing.

-Permanent Make-up is a specialized cosmetic beauty technique or process which requires the implanting of specially formulated permanent make-up pigments (similar to a tattoo) which are derived from organic and/or inorganic compounds, into the upper reticular layer of the dermis of the skin (i.e. permanent pigmentation of the dermis).
+Permanent Make-up is a specialized cosmetic beauty technique or process which requires the implanting of specially formulated permanent make-up pigments (similar to a tattoo) which are derived from organic and/or inorganic compounds, into the upper reticular layer of the skin (i.e. permanent pigmentation of the skin).

 The technique produces designs that create an illusion resembling make-up, such as eye-lining and other permanent enhancing colours to the skin of the face, eyelids and lips.